-Washington State University’s Carson College of Business serves as a springboard for students’ career success.
-This AACSB International-accredited business school is located in Pullman, Washington, and offers international students an unrivaled business education.
+Washington State University’s Carson College of Business serves as a springboard for career success.
+This AACSB International-accredited business school is located in Pullman, Washington, and offers international students an unrivalled business education.

 Its MBA programmes are fully online, which means students can learn at their own time and pace.
 In addition to this, no GMAT is required for qualified candidates.

 The College offers two online business programmes — an online MBA and an online Executive MBA – to accommodate learners of all levels.
 Coursework varies from programme to programme, but students can rely on certain consistencies, like high-level peer-to-peer engagement, responsive faculty and rigorous learning outcomes.

 WSU’s online MBA is ranked 18th nationwide by US News & World Report, which puts it in the top five percent nationally.
 Meanwhile, in CEO Magazine’s 2019 global online MBA rankings, it is ranked 19th in the world.